Raglan, New Zealand: Traffic

+Wharves

+Until 1874 goods were transferred off the beach below Cliff Street and small boats moored in a boat harbour, cut off from the harbour by construction of a sluice-gate under Wallis Street causeway in about 1918.
+The new road gave access to a new dairy factory and the wharf opened in 1921.
+A small wooden jetty and storage shed beside Cliff Street was built in 1874.
+That was replaced by a stone jetty about 1 ch to the west in 1881, which remains in place at the foot of the main street.
+A 250yd wooden pier was built in 1889 to the east at the end of James Street, enabling the larger Northern Steamship vessels to moor in deep water, beside a larger storage shed.
+Two totara piles remain from that Long Wharf, which was replaced by the current concrete wharf, opened in 1921.
+The wharf was enlarged for construction of a cement silo for Golden Bay Cement in 1967 and a further silo was built in 1973.
+Cement was supplied for the construction of Huntly power station and the Kaimai tunnel.
+A fire destroyed the 1921 shed in 2010.
+A pontoon was added to the east side of the wharf in 2023 as part of a $2.5m Provincial Growth scheme and steps on the other side, with an additional $3.2m of Better Off funding.

 Airfield

 The town became the scene of public civil disobedience campaigns in the 1970s.
 In 1941, during World War II (1939–1945), the New Zealand Government took local ancestral land from indigenous Māori owners to construct a military airfield.
 When no longer required for defence purposes, part of the land, a 62 acre block, was not returned to the owners, but instead was transferred to Raglan County Council in 1953 and became the public Raglan golf-course in 1968.

 There ensued widespread protest and attempts to reoccupy the land; in 1978, 20 Māori protesters were arrested on the ninth hole of the golf course.
 The land was eventually returned to the owners.
 150 people were involved in the protest.

 It became a focus for local job-training and employment programs, as well as for the Māori sovereignty movement.
 In 2021 the council suggested return of the rest of the land could still "take a number of years".
 Fencing of the airfield in 2021 halved its width and resulted in a petition to close it.

 On August 21, 2022, local councillors unanimously voted to begin the process of returning the airfield land to its original Māori owners.